 7. Have a plan B for where to charge

 When you plan your trip, have a plan B for where to charge.
 Planning your trip around a few charging locations is a good idea and will ensure you can keep moving if your chosen charger is in use or out of order.
-New Zealand’s charging network will be busier than usual in some places over the summer, particularly in summer hot spots.
+New Zealand’s charging network is generally busier in some places over the summer, particularly in summer hot spots.
 Traditionally, the most active charging time across the ChargeNet network is between 12 pm – 5 pm during the holiday season.
 Charging outside these times or having a second charging location in mind can help minimise disruption to your charging schedule.

 8. Pack your portable 3-pin cable and type 2 cable as back up